 Including subjective descriptions.

-The bottom line is, do not throw a bunch of meaningless words on your resume, because, for one thing, your idea of a great leader may be different from an employer’s idea of a great leader.
-Don’t make them guess what all these random words on your resume mean.
 By describing how you gained and used your leadership skills you quantify your claim and show you have a valid definition of what a great leader is.
-Here is another example:
+Here is another example of what not to do:

 Skill: great leadership skills.